 The Jespersen Cycle (1917) remains the definitive example of the linguistic cycle.
 A reconstruction of the history of negation marking in the Mayan languages shows that while some Mayan languages exhibit the beginning of a typical Jespersen Cycle, the majority of Mayan languages evidence different types of negation cycles.
 Differences in the domain of negation strengthening and the absence of postverbal negation strengthening provide evidence of the unique structure of Mayan languages.
 The evidence suggests that constraints on negation cycles are just as important as the cycles themselves in examining cross-linguistic variation in the structure of negation.

-Clifton Pye and Barbara Pfeiler.
+Clifton Pye, Barbara Pfeiler and Pedro Mateo Pedro.
 Estudios de Cultura Maya.

 We present data on the early forms of negation in three Mayan languages (K’iche’, Yucatec and Q’anjob’al).
 These languages mark different contrasts between discourse, clausal and existential contexts of negation.
 Negation in these languages also interacts with aspect and modality.
 Children acquiring K’iche’ use an internal form of clausal negation while children acquiring Yucatec and Q’anjob’al use an ex- ternal form of clausal negation.
 The K’iche’ and Yucatec children successfully mark the contrast between the discourse and clausal forms of negation.
 The data show that children in each language create their own forms of negation.